Jordan Walker (basketball): College career

 At Seton Hall, Walker missed several weeks with torn ligaments in his hand as a freshman and averaged 1.8 points per game.
-Following the season, he transfered to Tulane.
+Following the season, he transferred to Tulane.

 After sitting out a transfer season, Walker averaged eight points, 2.2 rebounds and two assists per game as a redshirt sophomore.
 As a redshirt junior, he averaged 13 points, 4.3 assists and 1.7 steals per game.

-Following the 2020-21 season, Walker transferred to UAB.
+Following the 2020–21 season, Walker transferred to UAB.
 On February 5, 2022, he scored a UAB program record 42 points in a 97–75 victory over Middle Tennessee State.
 Walker was named Conference USA Player of the Year as well as Newcomer of the Year.
 He is the second UAB player to earn Conference USA Player of the Year honors, alongside Aaron Johnson, in 2011.
 On April 11, 2022, Walker declared for the 2022 NBA draft, while maintaining his college eligibility.
 On May 12, 2022, Walker withdrew his name from NBA draft consideration.
-He returned to UAB for the 2022-23 season.
+He returned to UAB for the 2022–23 season.

+Professional career

+Texas Legends (2023-2024)

+After going undrafted in the 2023 NBA draft, Walker joined the Dallas Mavericks for the 2023 NBA Summer League.
+On August 14, 2023, he signed with the Mavericks, but was waived on October 14.
+On October 29, he joined the Texas Legends.
+He averaged 20.0 points, 2.1 rebounds, 5.2 assists, 1.2 steals and scored 41.3% of his three-point shots.

+Osos de Manatí (2024)

+On March 29, 2024, Walker signed with the Osos de Manatí of the Baloncesto Superior Nacional.
+However, he was waived on April 16 after suffering an injury.

+Promitheas Patras B.C.
+(2024-2025)

+On October 3, 2024, he signed with Promitheas Patras B.C. of the Greek Basketball League (GBL) and the Basketball Champions League (BCL).
+On March 19, 2025, while playing for Promitheas Patras B.C., Walker broke the BCL scoring record by getting 54 points in a single game.

+Rytas Vilnius (2025-present)

+On July 27, 2025, Walker signed with Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).